Existence and uniqueness of solutions to the time-dependent Kohn-Sham equations coupled with classical nuclear dynamics: Introduction

-is an external potential, generated by the nuclei, which corresponds to the Coulombic nucleus-electron interactions.
+is an external potential, generated by the nuclei, which represents the Coulombic nucleus-electron interactions.
 The Hartree potential

-corresponds to the Coulombic internal electronic interactions.
-The remaining term, the exchange-correlation potential $v_\textsc{x}+v_\textsc{c}$, is not explicitly known: in the Local Density Approximation (LDA), introduced by Kohn \&{} Sham in \cite{Kohn1965Self-ConsistentEffects}, the exchange potential $v_\textsc{x}$ is derived from the homogeneous electron gas approximation \cite{Parr1989Density-FunctionalMolecules}.
-In this paper, we study a generalisation of this exchange potential to the form
+corresponds to the Coulombic electron-electron interactions.
+The remaining term, the exchange-correlation potential $\potX+\potC$, is not explicitly known: in the Local-Density Approximation (LDA) introduced by Kohn \&{} Sham in \cite{Kohn1965Self-ConsistentEffects}, for the exchange potential $\potX$ an approximation based on the homogeneous electron gas approximation is chosen \cite{Parr1989Density-FunctionalMolecules}.
+In this paper, we study a generalisation of this exchange potential, of the form